ProfessorJarIO/Log-Rotation-with-Openresty/README.md

 }
 ```

-3. You will now need to edit the `/lib/systemd/system/logrotate.service` file, otherwise you'll get an error
+3. You will now need to edit the `/lib/systemd/system/logrotate.service` file, otherwise you won't be able to rotate these logs due to them being in a different directory from the default

 ```
 sudo vim /lib/systemd/system/logrotate.service